 Plagiarism not only is legally wrong but also morally corrosive. . . .
 Any paper based upon the writing of others should acknowledge every source used.
 In a reference paper, the acknowledgements are made in footnotes--numbered notes at the bottom of the page (corresponding to the numbers in text) that show exactly where the information was obtained.
 There are times, however, when such acknowledgements can be incorporated smoothly in the text without their becoming distracting or obtrusive.

 Unless authorized by their instructors, students are expected to do their own, original work on each assignment in each class.
 A student who recycles his or her course work from one class to another may face an allegation of academic dishonesty.
 An instructor who believes a student has committed an act of plagiarism should take appropriate action, which includes the issuing of a “penalty grade” for academic dishonesty.
-Article 11 of the Academic Freedom Report for Students at Michigan State University, or the “AFR,” defines a penalty grade as “a grade assigned by an instructor who believes a student to have committed academic dishonesty. . . .”
+Article 11 of the Student Rights and Responsibilities at Michigan State University, or the “SRR,” defines a penalty grade as “a grade assigned to a student by a faculty member based on a charge of academic misconduct.”
 A penalty grade can include, but is not limited to, a failing grade on the assignment or in the course.

 MSU instructors cite easy access to the Internet as a primary reason for a perceived increase in plagiarism by their students.
 So-called term paper mills, available online, are plentiful.
 To counter, instructors have turned to various plagiarism detection sites to seek out and identify the original sources of their students’ work.